 1. Minimize the Cost of Acquiring New Customers

 Customer acquisition cost is the amount you have to spend on advertising and sales to get one new paying customer – and it’s often a significant cost that can eat into your profit margins.
-In fact, one report found that acquiring a single new customer costs HVAC professionals between $200 and $300.
+In fact, one report found that acquiring a single new customer costs between $200 and $300.
 Try minimizing this expense by closely tracking your acquisition costs for new customers and shifting marketing budget towards types of advertisements that work.

 There’s a time and a place for providing discounted services – for instance, during a serious lull in the off-season or to reward customers who give you referrals.
 However, most of the time, you should try to avoid lowering your rates – especially if you’re looking to boost your average HVAC profit margin.

-If you want to attract new customers without cutting into your profits, add more value to your existing offer.
-So, rather than promoting a 10% discount for first-time customers, focus on communicating added value instead.
-That could mean throwing in an added bonus that won’t cost you anything, like beefing up their warranty or priority service in the case of an emergency.
+Communicating added value could mean throwing in an added bonus that won’t cost you anything, like beefing up their warranty or priority service in the case of an emergency.